How to Set Prices Based on Your Value

 If you don’t value your time, no one will.

 Too many wedding pros undervalue their time—do you?
 Do you know how much time it takes to perform your services?
-Have you included the time it takes to answer emails, take phone calls, and meet in-person (or virtually)?
-I was sitting with a DJ who was lamenting to me about another inquiry that asked for his “5-hour package.”
-We started talking about how much time he actually spends on each wedding, from the initial inquiry through any appointments, planning meetings/calls, editing music for each introduction and their first dance, planning their playlist (and do-not-play list) – then the packing up and travel time to their wedding, the wedding itself and then packing up, the time getting home and unpacking.
+Have you included the time it takes to answer emails, take phone calls, and meet in person (or virtually)?
+I was sitting with a DJ who was lamenting to me about another inquiry that asked for his “five-hour package.”
+We started talking about how much time he actually spends on each wedding, from the initial investigation through any appointments, planning meetings/calls, editing music for each introduction and their first dance, planning their playlist (and do-not-play list) – then the packing up and travel time to their wedding, the wedding itself and then packing up, the time getting home and unpacking.
 He figured that it was between 35 and 40 hours.

-How much is your 5-hour package?
+How much is your five-hour package?

 Are you charging only for the time you spend at their wedding?
 Or, are you taking into account all of the other time you’re going to invest in them?
-Too many wedding and event pros set their prices based upon what someone else is charging.
+Too many wedding and event pros set their prices based on what someone else is charging.
 How do you know their prices are correct?
 You don’t.
 Do you know their costs?
 No. Do you have the same overhead?
 No. What if their prices are too low (as they often are)?
 Don’t chase them to the bottom.

 Raising your rates isn’t as difficult as it seems.

-Early this year I got an email from a wedding pro: “I put one of your suggestions into action right after the seminar, and increased my servicing fees by $15 per hour, and NOT ONE PERSON objected.
-Many thanks from my family, because it really was that easy to put an extra $1500 in our family pocket, which means winter holiday in Mexico, NOT Vancouver Island LOL.”
+Early this year, I got an email from a wedding pro: “I put one of your suggestions into action right after the seminar, and increased my servicing fees by $15 per hour, and NOT ONE PERSON objected.
+Many thanks from my family, because it really was that easy to put an extra $1,500 in our family pocket, which means winter holiday in Mexico, NOT Vancouver Island LOL.”
 Another wedding pro, a DJ, doubled his prices during one of my presentations, and the next day he sold two weddings at the higher prices!
-He hadn’t raised his prices in years, and had gotten comfortable selling at the lower price, because it was easy.
+He hadn’t raised his prices in years and had gotten comfortable selling at the lower price because it was easy.
 Now, he finds it just as easy to sell at the higher price.

 How much money are you leaving on the table?

 Please note: WeddingPro and the materials and information it contains are not intended to, and do not constitute, financial or tax advice and should not be used as such.
 You should always consult with your financial and tax advisors about your specific circumstances.
-This information contained herein is not necessarily exhaustive, complete, accurate or up to date and we undertake no responsibility to update.
+This information contained herein is not necessarily exhaustive, complete, accurate or up to date, and we undertake no responsibility to update.
 In addition, we do not take responsibility for information contained in any external links, over which we have no control.

 This article was written by WeddingPro Educator Alan Berg, CSP.
 Alan has over 20